Spherical Knot Mosaics: Background

 \section{Background}

 Formally, a {\em (topological) knot type}, $\mathcal{K}$, is an equivalence class of (topological) embeddings of $S^1$ into $S^3$ under the relation of (topological) ambient isotopy.
 A specific, fixed embedding of $\mathcal{K}$ is a {\em knot}, $K$, i.e. An {\em ambient isotopy} between two knots is a continuous deformation through homeomorphisms of $S^3$, i.e. if $K_0, K_1: S^1 \hookrightarrow S^3$ are two knots then an ambient isotopy is a function $H_t : S^3 \to S^3$ such that $H_0(K_0) = K_0$, $H_1(K_0) = K_1$, and $H_t$ is a homeomorphism for all $t \in [0,1]$.
 There are similar notions for {\em smooth knot type} and {\em piecewise-linear (PL) knot type}.
 A (topological) knot is called {\em tame} if it is ambient isotopic to a PL or smooth knot.
 Otherwise, a (topological) knot is called {\em wild}.
 It was shown in \cite{Moise1952AffineSI} that tame topological, smooth, and PL knots are equivalent as categories and thus result in the same knot type classification.

 Given a fixed embedding $K \in \mathcal{K}$ we can study the equivalence class of $K$ by considering a two dimensional regular projection called a \textit{knot diagram} where the only singularities allowed are transverse double points and each singularity is written in such a way to denote an over and under arc structure as seen in \autoref{fig:crossinginfo}.
 We call a knot diagram with the same knot type as $K$ a {\em representative} of $K$ or say that the diagram {\em represents} $K$.
 These diagrams give rise to several knot invariants such as the \textit{crossing number} of a knot, denoted $c(K)$, which is the minimum number of crossings among all possible knot diagrams representing $K$.

 A {\em link} or {\em classical link} is the disjoint union of one or more knots.
 All knots are also one component links.
 Links also give rise to link diagrams.
 Each component of a link may either be linked with at least one other component such that all possible representations of that component overlap with one or more other components or the diagram can be split into separate non-overlapping components.
 For brevity's sake we will only refer to knots throughout the rest of this paper, but many of the notions discussed can also be defined for links.

 A \textit{knot $n$-mosaic} or {\em knot mosaic of size n} is an $n \times n$ grid where each entry is one of 11 \textit{mosaic tiles} depicted in \autoref{fig:tileset} arranged so that endpoints of arcs on adjacent tiles match up in such a way to result in a knot diagram.
 We call the set $\mathcal{T} = \{T_0, \dots, T_{10}\}$ the {\em tile set}, $T_0$ the {\em empty tile} and the other ten tiles {\em non-empty tiles}.
 The midpoint of an edge of a mosaic tile is called a \textit{connection point} if it is also the endpoint of an arc drawn on that tile.
 Each tile can have zero, two or four connection points.

-More formally, an $n$-mosaic is an $n \times n$ matrix such that each entry in the mosaic is one of the eleven mosaic tiles.
-When an $n$-mosaic has a single closed curve, then that curve is a knot diagram and the $n$-mosaic is called a knot $n$-mosaic \cite{Mosaic-number-of-knots}.
-A knot mosaic of a knot, $K$, can be denoted $M_K$.
+One could also define an $n$-mosaic to be an $n \times n$ matrix such that each entry is one of the eleven mosaic tiles, When the arcs on an $n$-mosaic form a single closed curve, then it is a knot $n$-mosaic \cite{Mosaic-number-of-knots}.
+A knot mosaic of a specific knot, $K$, can be denoted $M_K$.